 To start click “Select widget” on the Flutter inspector toolbar, and then click on the device to select a widget.
 The selected widget is then highlighted on the device and in the widget tree.

 You can then browse around the interactive widget tree in the IDE to view

 nearby widgets and see their field values.
 If you are trying to debug a layout

 issue, then the Widget layer’s tree may be insufficiently detailed.
 In that

 case, click the Render Tree tab to view the render tree corresponding to the

 same location in the tree.
 When debugging layout issues, the key fields to look

 constraints fields.
 The constraints flow down the tree,

 and the sizes flow back up.

-For a more complete demonstration of the Inspector, please see the recent DartConf talk.
+For a more complete demonstration of the inspector, see the DartConf 2018 talk.